NadiaAzri/NadiaAzri/README.md

-Hey 👋, I am a Master’s student in Data Analytics at Touro University, passionate about transforming data into meaningful insights.
+Hey 👋, I am a Master's student in Data Analytics at Touro University, passionate about transforming data into meaningful insights.
 My academic journey has fueled my interest in using data-driven approaches to solve real-world challenges, particularly in healthcare.
-I have worked on breast cancer diagnosis projects, analyzing large datasets to improve decision-making and accuracy.

-With a background in computer science, I have developed strong skills in Python, SQL and data visualization.
+With a background in computer science, I have developed strong skills in Python, SQL, and data visualization.
 I enjoy exploring patterns in data and translating them into valuable insights.
+I am also experienced in conducting research on AI applications in cancer diagnosis, leading to impactful results.

 ## Connect with Me